dpc10ster/RJafrocQuickStart/README.md

 * This online book is for those already somewhat familiar running Windows JAFROC to analyze data.
 * The Windows program has been replaced by `RJafroc`.
 * This book dives into how to use `RJafroc` to analyze ROC/FROC data.
+* It starts with explanation of the dataset structures for ROC and FROC studies.
+* This is followed by an explanation of DBM and OR analyses.

+## How much finished {-}

+* HMF approximately 70%
 * This book is currently (as of December 2021) in preparation.
 * Parts labeled TBA and TODOLAST need to be updated on final revision.

-## How much finished {-}

-70%

 ## The pdf file of the book {-}